uidaholib/oral-history-collections-template/notes.md

 - lawrence_floydandnola_2: Same audio seems to repeat from an hour into the recording.
 Also, a ton of cross-talk.
 - buchanan_george_1: listed as transcript only but its just an index
 - mahon_catherine_2: audio starts looping at 0:31:00-1:04:00
+- otness_lillian_1 recording turns into oslund_anna_1 recording at the hour mark: "I never did know what it was particularly that caused him to, to change. | There are the thoughts about this country, how great it is."